SarahBump/LADYMAFIA/_posts/2017-01-30-KristenSonday.markdown

 ---
+You should know who Kristen Sonday is, and here’s why: She co-founded Paladin, a company that uses the power of the web to create a platform for pro-bono work.
+[Paladin](https://www.joinpaladin.com "Paladin Pro Bono Made Easy") makes it easy for lawyers to find cases they’re passionate about and to capture impact data for the benefit of all.
+If that doesn’t sell you, consider the fact that the ~1.3 million lawyers in the US have a professional responsibility to do 50 hours of pro bono work each year, but only a third of them hit that mark.
+Yet, ~80% of low income individuals who need legal help never get it.
+Women, minorities, and immigrants are disproportionately affected by the access to justice gap.

+Kristen worked for the Department of Justice and scaled an international startup.
+Her co-founder, Felicity, performed human rights work in Kenya, Uganda, Tanzania, Haiti and China and worked at the UN on International Criminal Court issues before practicing international law at Skadden.

+These women individually blow us away, and together they are a powerhouse.
+Through Paladin, they identified a need that has the power to change millions of lives.
+They have already connected lawyers with LGBT refugees, domestic violence survivors, and low income entrepreneurs, to name a few - and they’re just getting started!

 {: .question .long #interview-start}
 Talk about the decision to start Paladin.
 How did you decide to take on the challenge of social impact?
 What did you consider when choosing whether to become a for-profit or non-profit company?